How Sidney Crosby Shaped the Future: A Legacy Timeline

 2005: Crosby's Impact on the Pittsburgh Penguins

-In 2005, drafting Sidney Crosby, a generational talent, significantly changed the fortunes of the struggling Pittsburgh Penguins.
-His arrival helped secure funding for a new arena and ended speculation that the franchise would relocate.
-In 2005–06, Crosby's presence helped Pittsburgh's attendance increase by 33% and reinvigorated hockey in the Pittsburgh area.
+In 2005, drafting Sidney Crosby significantly changed the trajectory of the struggling Pittsburgh Penguins.
+His arrival helped secure funding for a new arena and ended speculation about the franchise relocating.
+In the 2005–06 season, his presence boosted Pittsburgh's attendance by 33% and reinvigorated hockey in the Pittsburgh area.

-June 2017: Crosby Voted Greatest Athlete of the 21st Century by Canadians
+June 2017: Canadians Vote Crosby Greatest Athlete of the 21st Century

 In June 2017, Sidney Crosby was voted by Canadians as the greatest athlete of the 21st century in a survey conducted by Sportsnet.